carbon-language/carbon-lang/mlir/docs/Dialects/SPIR-V.md

 required extension/capability for the resultant type is not available in the given target environment, `convertType()` will return a null type.

-Standard scalar types are converted to their corresponding SPIR-V scalar types.
+Builtin scalar types are converted to their corresponding SPIR-V scalar types.

 (TODO: Note that if the bitwidth is not available in the target environment, it will be unconditionally converted to 32-bit.
 This should be switched to properly emulating non-32-bit scalar types.)

-[Standard index type][MlirIndexType] need special handling since they are not directly supported in SPIR-V. Currently the `index` type is converted to `i32`.
+[Builtin index type][MlirIndexType] need special handling since they are not directly supported in SPIR-V. Currently the `index` type is converted to `i32`.

 (TODO: Allow for configuring the integer width to use for `index` types in the SPIR-V dialect)

-SPIR-V only supports vectors of 2/3/4 elements; so [standard vector types][MlirVectorType] of these lengths can be converted directly.
+SPIR-V only supports vectors of 2/3/4 elements; so [builtin vector types][MlirVectorType] of these lengths can be converted directly.

 (TODO: Convert other vectors of lengths to scalars or arrays)

-[Standard memref types][MlirMemrefType] with static shape and stride are converted to `spv.ptr<spv.struct<spv.array<...>>>`s.
+[Builtin memref types][MlirMemrefType] with static shape and stride are converted to `spv.ptr<spv.struct<spv.array<...>>>`s.
 The resultant SPIR-V array types have the same element type as the source memref and its number of elements is obtained from the layout specification of the memref.
 The storage class of